backand/docs/docs/apidocs/nosql_query_language/index.md

 An expression can be either an AND expression, an OR expression, or a UNION query.

 ### AND expressions
 An AND expression is a conjunction of conditions on fields.
-An AND expression is a JSON of the form '{ A: condition,
+An AND expression is JSON of the form '{ A: condition,
 B: condition, ... }'

 For example, to retrieve all employees that are 25-years-old, a Sales manager, AND live in Boston, you could use the following query: